At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Read the adopted elements of the CDMP.
 This plan is organized into 12 plan elements preceded by a Statement of Legislative Intent.

-The instructions document contains a schedule of activities associated with the approximately 10-month-long CDMP amendment process, and a property ownership disclosure from necessary to file a CDMP amendment application.
+The CDMP amendment process is fully described in the document titled CDMP Amendment Application Filing Instructions, the most recent copy of which may be downloaded from this site by clicking on the ‘Amendment Process’ link above.
+The instructions document contains a schedule of activities associated with the CDMP amendment process and details the information requirements including, among others, a property ownership disclosure form necessary to file a CDMP amendment application.

 CDMP amendment reports, applications and documentation going back to 2001.